syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/4_How_Java_Code_Gets_Executed.md

 51. What do you mean by that?

-52. Well, earlier we defined this package, com dot code with mush and this class, the main class is part of this package.
+52. Well, earlier we defined this package, com.codewithmosh and this class, the main class is part of this package.

-53. So the full path to this class is com dot code with mush dot main.
+53. So the full path to this class is com.codewithmosh.main.

 54. Make sure to use a capital M here because this is case sensitive.

-55. Now when we press enter, Java will look at this folder com inside this folder, it will look at this other folder called with mush and then it will find main dot class in that folder.
+55. Now when we press enter, Java will look at this folder com inside this folder, it will look at this other folder called with mosh and then it will find Main.class in that folder.

 56. It will load the byte code and convert it to the native code for the operating system we are using.